zingolabs/zingo-indexer/README.md

 zingodisclosure@proton.me

 # ZainoD
-The Zaino Indexer service.
+The Zaino Indexer gRPC service.

-Under the "nym_poc" feature flag ZainoD can also act as a Nym powered proxy, running between zcash wallets and Zingo-IndexerD, capable of sending zcash transactions over the Nym Mixnet.
-Note: The wallet-side nym service RPC implementations are moving to CompactTxStreamerClient for easier consumption by wallets.
-Functionality under the "nym_poc" feature flag will be removed once a working example has been implemented directly in zingolib.

-This is the POC and initial work on enabling zcash infrastructure to use the nym mixnet.

 # Zaino-Serve
-Holds a gRPC server capable of servicing clients over both https and the nym mixnet.
+Holds a gRPC server capable of servicing clients over both https and the nym mixnet (currently removed due to dependecy conflicts).

-Also holds the rust implementations of the LightWallet Service (CompactTxStreamerServer) and (eventually) Darkside RPCs (DarksideTxStremerServer).
+Also holds the rust implementations of the LightWallet gRPC Service (CompactTxStreamerServer).

-* Currently only send_transaction and get_lightd_info are implemented over nym.

 # Zaino-Wallet [*Temporarily Removed due to Nym Dependency Conflict]
 Holds the nym-enhanced, wallet-side rust implementations of the LightWallet Service RPCs (NymTxStreamerClient).